sukitsubaki/sukitsubaki.github.io/_posts/2020-10-14-the-art-of-creative-problem-solving.md

 scope: "Problem Solving"
 ---

-# The Art of Creative Problem Solving: Beyond Technical Boundaries

 Challenges don't care about our expertise.
 They emerge in unexpected places, defy our initial understanding, and demand more than just technical knowledge.
 What transforms a persistent problem into an elegant solution isn't just skill—it's a way of thinking.

 ## The Limitations of Conventional Problem Solving